Seudat mitzvah: Seudat Siyum Masechet

-At a public meal that is given to recognize the good - Hakarat HaTov - the beneficiary gives something to others - the ability to say blessings - Brachot.
+At a public meal that is given to recognize the good – Hakarat HaTov – the beneficiary gives something to others – the ability to say blessings – Brachot.

-Seudat Nissuin
+Seudat nissuin

-During the festive meal, seudat nissuin following a Jewish wedding, guests participate in the mitzvah (commandment) of L'Sameach Chatan v'Kallah, to bring joy to the groom and bride.
+During the festive meal, seudat nissuin, following a Jewish wedding, guests participate in the mitzvah (commandment) of L'Sameach Chatan v'Kallah, to bring joy to the groom and bride.
 The emphasis of the celebration is on entertaining the newlyweds.
-At Orthodox wedding meals, men and women dance separately - sometimes separated by a mechitza ("divider") - for reasons of tzniut (modesty).
+At Orthodox wedding meals, men and women dance separately – sometimes separated by a mechitza ("divider") – for reasons of tzniut (modesty).
 At the end of the seudat nissuin, Birkat HaMazon (Grace After Meals) is recited, and the Sheva Berachot (seven blessings) that were recited under the chupah (wedding canopy) are repeated.

+Seudat havra'ah

-Seudat HavraahSeudat Havraah is the "meal of consolation" or comfort provided for a mourner upon his or her return from the cemetery following interment of the deceased.
+Seudat havra'ah is the "meal of consolation" or comfort provided for a mourner upon his or her return from the cemetery following interment of the deceased.
 It usually consists of foods symbolic of life such as boiled eggs and lentil soup.
 The Talmud states that the lentil stew Jacob was preparing (Genesis 25:29), and for which Esau sold his birthright, was the seudat havraah for his father Isaac who was beginning to sit shiva for his father Abraham.